Read This First

 - Encouraging doubt only to a point for the purpose of ultimately reinforcing belief is epistemically dishonest.

-- You’re right, this stance on doubt raises some concerns about epistemic honesty and logical flaws.
+- This stance on doubt raises some concerns about epistemic honesty and logical flaws.

 - The stance of encouraging doubt only up to a certain point, with the ultimate goal of strengthening belief, is epistemically dishonest and logically flawed.